Sand: Composition

 ISO 14688 grades sands as fine, medium, and coarse with ranges 0.063 mm to 0.2 mm to 0.63 mm to 2.0 mm.
 In the United States, sand is commonly divided into five sub-categories based on size: very fine sand (1/16 – 1/8 mm diameter), fine sand (1/8 mm – 1/4 mm), medium sand (1/4 mm – 1/2 mm), coarse sand (1/2 mm – 1 mm), and very coarse sand (1 mm – 2 mm).
-These sizes are based on the Krumbein phi scale, where size in Φ = -log2D; D being the particle size in mm.
+These sizes are based on the Krumbein phi scale, where size is Φ = -log2D; D being the particle size in mm.
 On this scale, for sand the value of Φ varies from −1 to +4, with the divisions between sub-categories at whole numbers.

 The most common constituent of sand, in inland continental settings and non-tropical coastal settings, is silica (silicon dioxide, or SiO2), usually in the form of quartz, which, because of its chemical inertness and considerable hardness, is the most common mineral resistant to weathering.

 The composition of mineral sand is highly variable, depending on the local rock sources and conditions.
 The bright white sands found in tropical and subtropical coastal settings are eroded limestone and may contain coral and shell fragments in addition to other organic or organically derived fragmental material, suggesting that sand formation depends on living organisms, too.
 The gypsum sand dunes of the White Sands National Park in New Mexico are famous for their bright, white color.
 Arkose is a sand or sandstone with considerable feldspar content, derived from weathering and erosion of a (usually nearby) granitic rock outcrop.
 Some sands contain magnetite, chlorite, glauconite, or gypsum.
 Sands rich in magnetite are dark to black in color, as are sands derived from volcanic basalts and obsidian.
 Chlorite-glauconite bearing sands are typically green in color, as are sands derived from basaltic lava with a high olivine content.
 Many sands, especially those found extensively in Southern Europe, have iron impurities within the quartz crystals of the sand, giving a deep yellow color.
 Sand deposits in some areas contain garnets and other resistant minerals, including some small gemstones.